5/8/2025

 speaker

 That's another fair question, Chris.
-We historically have not been in the market to support our stock.
-Our focus, given especially where our leverage is, has been to use our capital to support our portfolio companies and maintain our leverage at current levels.
-But we, given where the stock is trading, our stock is trading at the current level.
-We are certainly cognizant of all strategic options, including where the stock is trading relative to NAD.
+We historically have not, you know, been in the market to support our stock.
+Our focus, you know, given especially where our leverage is, has been, you know, has been to use our capital to support a portfolio, you know, portfolio companies and maintain our leverage, you know, at kind of current levels.
+But, you know, we, given where the stock is trading, are certainly cognizant of all strategic options. including where the stock is trading relative to NAV.

 speaker